pablomesenn/Caso-3-Diseno-de-Software/POC/README.md

     ```bash
     npm install
-    npm install @okta/okta-auth-js

 3. Run the Frontend:

     ```bash
     npm start

-4. The React app will run on http://localhost:3000.
+4. The React app will run on [http://localhost:3000].

 ### Running the Application